mydsrt-artweb/dsrt-artweb/legal/PRIVACY.md

 # 🔒 Privacy Policy

-**Effective Date:** January 1, 2025
+Effective Date: September 2024

 Your privacy is important to us.
-This policy explains how DSRT handles your data.
+This policy explains how DSRT collects and uses data.

----
+## 1. Information We Collect

-## 1. 📥 Information We Collect
+- Account information (email, name)
-- Account information (e.g., email, name)
+- Usage data (features used, session logs)
-- Uploaded media (for editing features)
+- Payment data (via Stripe, not stored by us)

-- Usage data (logs, analytics)
+## 2. How We Use Information

-## 2. 🛠️ How We Use Information
+- Provide and improve DSRT services
-- To provide and improve services
+- Analyze usage for performance
-- To personalize your experience
+- Communicate updates and support

-- For security and fraud prevention
+## 3. Data Storage

-## 3. 🤝 Sharing of Information
+- All data is stored in **Supabase** (Postgres + Storage).
-We do **not** sell your data.
+- AI processing may use **Replicate API**.

-We may share with trusted providers (cloud hosting, payments, analytics).
+## 4. Third Parties

-## 4. 🗑️ Data Retention
+- Stripe (payments)
-We keep your data only as long as necessary for the stated purposes.
+- Vercel (hosting)

-## 5. 🧾 Your Rights
+- Supabase (auth & storage)

-You may request access, correction, or deletion of your data anytime.
+## 5. User Rights

-## 6. 🔐 Security
+- Request data export or deletion
-We use industry-standard measures to protect your information.
+- Opt out of marketing communications

----
+## 6. Contact

-📩 For privacy matters, contact **privacy@dsrt-app.com**
+Questions?
+Email **privacy@dsrt.io**